diamante-io/Diamante-Net-Core/INSTALL.md

 ==================
 These are instructions for building diamnet-core from source.

-## Picking a version to run

-Best is to use the latest *stable* release that can be downloaded from https://github.com/diamnet/diamnet-core/releases

 Alternatively, branches are organized in the following way:

 | branch name | description | quality bar |